ocelhay/dengue-laos/denguelaos/www/markdown/about_dengue.md

 ### About Dengue

 Dengue is a mosquito-borne viral disease that has rapidly spread in all regions of WHO in recent years.
-Dengue virus is transmitted by female mosquitoes mainly of the species Aedes aegypti and, to a lesser extent, Ae. albopictus.
+Dengue virus is transmitted by female mosquitoes mainly of the species *Aedes aegypti* and, to a lesser extent, *Ae. albopictus*.
 This mosquito also transmits chikungunya, yellow fever and Zika infection.
 Dengue is widespread throughout the tropics, with local variations in risk influenced by rainfall, temperature and unplanned rapid urbanization.

 <img align = "left" src = "./images/dengue_fever_symptoms.png" width = "50%" alt = "Dengue Fever Symptoms"/>